quixio/quix-streams/docs/processing.md

 sdf = sdf.to_topic(output_topic, key=lambda value: str(value["location_id"]))
 ```

+### Timestamps and Headers of Produced Messages

+Since version 2.6, the `StreamingDataFrame.to_topic()` method always forwards the current timestamp and message headers to the output topics.

+This way, **the outgoing messages will be produced with the identical timestamps and headers as they were received with** by default.

+To change the timestamp of the message, use the `StreamingDataFrame.set_timestamp()` API, described in [this section](#updating-timestamps).

 ## Using Columns and DataFrame API

 `StreamingDataFrame` class provides rich API to access and combine individual columns,